SESMG/SESMG/docs/index.rst

 For the modeling and optimization of an energy system, parameters for all system components must be given in the model generator using the enclosed .xlsx file (editable with Excel, LibreOffice, …).
 The .xlsx file is divided into nine input sheets.
-In the “timesystem” sheet, general parameters are defined for the time horizon to be examined, in the sheets “buses”, “sinks”, “sources”, “transformers”, “storages” and “links” corresponding components are defined.
-In the sheet “time series”, the performance of individual components can be stored.
-In the “weather data” sheet, the required weather data is stored.
+In the "timesystem" sheet, general parameters are defined for the time horizon to be examined, in the sheets "buses", "sinks", "sources", "transformers", "storages" and "links" corresponding components are defined.
+In the sheet "time series", the performance of individual components can be stored.
+In the "weather data" sheet, the required weather data is stored.
 When completing the input file, it is recommended to enter the energy system step by step and to perform test runs in between, so that potential input errors are detected early and can be localized more easily.
 In addition to the explanation of the individual input sheets, an example energy system is built step by step in the following subchapters.
-The input file for this example is stored in the program folder “examples” and viewed on `GIT <https://git.fh-muenster.de/ck546038/spreadsheet-energy-system-model-generator/tree/master/examples>`_.
+The input file for this example is stored in the program folder "examples" and viewed on `GIT <https://git.fh-muenster.de/ck546038/spreadsheet-energy-system-model-generator/tree/master/examples>`_.
 The following units are used throughout:

 - capacity/performance in kW,